slaygun/Multilingual-Spam-Detection/README.md

 - Defines a pipeline for the entire process, including data importing, cleaning, preprocessing, and embeddings.
 - Uses TPOT (Tree-based Pipeline Optimization Tool) to automatically search for the best machine learning pipeline for the task.

-## Instructions for Running the Notebook

-1. Make sure to mount Google Drive using the provided code.
-2. Update the file path to the dataset if needed.
-3. Follow the notebook sequentially, running each code cell.

 ## Dependencies

 - pandas